Apodini/Apodini/Documentation/AdditionalFunctionality/PushNotifications.md

 ## Unsolicited Push Notifications

-Events can trigger the sending of push notifications.
-This builds on top of `Component`s and follows a similar approach to **[Service-Side Stream Components](../ComponentTypes/ServiceSideStream.md)** with `ObservableObject`s. `Component`s can subscribe to `ObservableObject`s or **[CronJobs](./CronJob.md)** that are exposed to the environment.
-The handle method of the `Component` will be executed every time `@Published` properties of the `ObservableObject` or `CronJob` change.
-Unsolicited components are defined in Apodini with the `unsolicited` modifier.
-This modifier specifies that this `Component` is not triggered by incoming requests and only by events which the `Component` subscribes to.
+Events in Apodini can trigger the sending of push notifications. `Component`s can subscribe to `ObservableObject`s or **[CronJobs](./CronJob.md)** that are exposed to the environment.
+The `handle` method of a `Component` will be executed every time `@Published` properties of the `ObservableObject` or `CronJob` change.
+Unsolicited `Component`s are defined in Apodini by conforming to the `EventComponent` protocol.
+This specifies that `EventComponent`s are only executed by events which the `EventComponent` subscribes to, whereas incoming requests of clients will not be handled.
+Therefore, property wrappers that are request based, e.g. `@Request` or `@Parameter`, cannot be used in an `EventComponent` and will throw an error.
+This also means that Apodini exporters will ignore this `Component`.

 The following example shows a _WeatherService_ as a `CronJob` that fetches the weather every day at 10 am and publishes it to its subscribers using the `@Published` property wrapper.
 The _AlertComponent_ listens to changes of the _WeatherService_ and sends out push notifications based on the current weather.
 Every `Device` with the **subscription** _weatherSubscription_ will receive this push notification.